ctu-mrs/ctu-mrs.github.io/docs/software/3d_model_processing/exporting.md

 * Please follow the [original guide](https://mrs.felk.cvut.cz/gitlab/bednaj14/meshlab/blob/master/modely_report.pdf) and the scripts inside.
 * Recommend to install `NodeJS` with [snapcraft](https://snapcraft.io/node) tool.
 The `apt` version for `Ubuntu` does not contain the up-to-date version.
 * The convert tool needs to have max *16384x16384* texture.
 Otherwise it will not work.
 Validate this sentence!
+* If you create a texture from raster images, check the *gltf-pipeline* tool parameter *quantizePositionBits* to have value lower than 25.
+Otherwise, the model will not be possible to visualize.

 ## Gazebo
 * The `.dae` format is most suitable for Gazebo.